Conchylicultor/NetworkVisualizer/README.md

 The format used is the Pajek NET Format with the use of a label for the vertices and a weight for the edges.
 The labels contain the **sequence id** which is used to extract the informations, like images, about the sequences by looking on the _Traces_ folder (where the sequences informations are stored).
 An optional label parameters representing a **timestamp date** (for instance "date:1434421798") can be used to filter the vertices by time.
 The weight correspond to the **similarity score** (normalized between 0 and 1) and is used to visualize the recognition for differents threshold values.

+After editions, two files are saved:
+ * *traces_labelized.txt* contains the traces with the labelized sequences which could be used by the main program to either re-test, evaluate or train the reidentification algorithm.
+ * *network_save.net* contains the edited graph which can be read be the sequence visualizer program.
 The saved graph after edition can look like this:

 ```
 *Vertices 6